 Yes.
 The Brilliant Club has public liability insurance (to the value of £10,000,000) for Brilliant Club employees and PhD tutors.

 Yes.
-The Brilliant Club has child protection and data protection policies.
-If you would like to see these, please ask your Programme Officer for a copy.
+The Brilliant Club has child safeguarding and data protection policies.